-Once published, all four parts of this series will be available on our dedicated Black History in Leeds page.
+All four parts of this series are now available on our dedicated Black History in Leeds page.

 World War II (1939 – 1945)

 Black men from Leeds and Bradford were again among those who served during the Second World War.
 Among them was musician George May from Bradford and three Thompson brothers from Leeds.
 Theodore Cecil Thompson served in the Royal Navy, Bob Thompson served in the York and Lancaster Regt., and Aubrey Thompson served in the RAF.
 While all the above were mixed-race England-born men, men from overseas travelled to England to aid the war effort as well.
 One young Jamaican, Victor Garrick, stowed away to England to join the Royal Navy in 1942.
 He lived in Leeds for a time and became known as ‘The Singing Sailor’.
 Other Black men who served in the RAF would often visit Leeds during their down-time to dance in the Mecca Ballroom.
 These men often stayed at the Greenbanks Hostel in Horsforth.
 In 1948 the Yorkshire Evening Post reported that during the war years American GIs had been the first men to jive at the Mecca.
 Black women also played their part during the war years.
 Frances May from Bradford was one of the women employed at Avro Aircraft Factory in Yeadon.

 The war was not without its casualties.
 One Jamaican man, Leslie Beskey, had arrived in England to serve in the Royal Engineers.
 He died in Ilkley in 1942 after being discharged on pension with consumption.
 His funeral, with full military honours, took place at Lawnswood Cemetery in Leeds.

 While racial tensions eased during the war years, Theodore Cecil Thompson would later recall in his autobiography how he was racial abused in Leeds before and after the war.